On abelian $2$-ramification torsion modules of quadratic fields: Data for Conjectures

 \section{Data for Conjectures~\ref{conj:density1}}

-In the last six Tables, we let the middle value be the ration of field $F$ such that $\CT_p(F)\cong G$ among all quadratic fields whose absolute discriminant $\leq B$, and $\BD$ be the value predicted by Conjecture~\ref{conj:density1}.
+In the last six Tables, we let the middle value be the ratio of field $F$ such that $\CT_p(F)\cong G$ among all quadratic fields whose absolute discriminant $\leq B$, and $\BD$ be the value predicted by Conjecture~\ref{conj:density1}.

 \begin{small} \end{small}